devops-skill-demonstration/0-documentation/README.md

 * SSH – Secure Shell
 * URL – Uniform Resource Locator

+> The documentation below is an AI translation of my diploma, original written in Ukrainian.

+> The AI translation was done using ChatGPT-5

 # 1. Analysis of the Subject Area and Problem Statement.
 ## > [CLICK-TO-OPEN](./1-analysis-of-the-subject.md)